 Serious tooth pain doesn’t go away on its own.
 When your tooth aches, something isn’t right.
 Seeing your Center City dentist sooner rather than later is the only way to figure out where the pain is coming from and what can be done to make it go away quickly.

-If you have severe tooth pain or are experiencing a dental emergency, call your Philadelphia dentists, Dr. Ken Cirka, Dr. Mimi Jeon and Dr. Stephanie Mastrota at (215) 568-6222 to find out if you need to be seen immediately.
+If you have severe tooth pain or are experiencing a dental emergency, call your Philadelphia dentists, Dr. Ken Cirka, Dr. Mimi Jeon and Dr. Hee Jung Kim at (215) 568-6222 to find out if you need to be seen immediately.

 Tooth pain can become unbearable.
 For some people, the discomfort builds up over time.
 Other patients develop acute pain that cannot be ignored.
 No matter what kind of tooth pain you’re experiencing, waiting to get treatment means the irritation will continue and the problem could develop into something bigger.